-Throughout the community there will be a range of residential forms including Street, Lane-based and back-to-Back Townhouse units, as well as apartment buildings.
+Throughout the community there will be a range of residential forms including street and lane-based townhouse units, as well as apartment buildings.

-Street Townhouse Units
+Street Townhouse

 Street townhouse units are 3 storeys in height with parking provided as front loaded garages.
 As with other related residential units, street townhouses are oriented to the street and the garages are a major component of the front elevation.